grazianomita/machine_learning_interpretability_papers/README.md

 * [Interpretation of Neural Networks is Fragile, AAAI 2019](arxiv.org/pdf/1710.10547.pdf)

 ## Case-Based Interpretable Models
-Case-based models classify new records based on previously seen records.
+Case-based models like KNN (k-nearest neighbors) classify new records based on previously seen records.
 More specifically, every new input is compared with previously seen records (usually its neighbors) and classified according to a measure of distance.
-KNN (k-nearest neighbors) is probably the most popular case-based method.
-Interpretability translates into similarity: a given input is assigned to class C because it is similar to other samples that were previously classified in the same way.
+For case-based models, interpretability translates into similarity: a given input is assigned to class C if it is similar to other samples that were previously classified in the same way.
 I am not going to report here all the well-known work on case-based methods.
 Instead, I will focus on recent papers that I think are innovative and interesting to read.

 * [The Bayesian Case Model: A Generative Approach for Case-Based Reasoning and Prototype Classification, NIPS 2014](https://users.cs.duke.edu/~cynthia/docs/KimRuSh14.pdf)
 * [Bayesian Patchworks: An Approach to Case-Based Reasoning, Machine Learning 2018](https://arxiv.org/abs/1809.03541)